AthenZ/athenz/utils/zts-roletoken/README.md

 zts-roletoken
 =============

-ZTS Role Token Client application in go to request a role token from ZTS Server for the given identity to access a role in a provider domain:
+ZTS Role Token Client application in Go to request a role token from ZTS Server for the given identity to access a role in a provider domain:

 ```shell